johnpaulwelsh/hakyll-movie-blog/posts/jumanji-welcome-to-the-jungle.markdown

 ---
-title: Jumanji: Welcome to the Jungle
+title: "Jumanji: Welcome to the Jungle"
 published: 2020-02-29
 ---